Next: Package draw, Previous: Package diag [Contents][Index]

 The pdf is $$ f(x; n, p) = {x+n-1 \choose n-1} (1-p)^xp^n $$

-Returns the value at x of the distribution function of a \({\it NegativeBinomial}(n,p)\) random variable, with 0 < p \leq 1 and n a positive number.
+Returns the value at x of the cumulative distribution function of a \({\it NegativeBinomial}(n,p)\) random variable, with 0 < p \leq 1 and n a positive number.

 The cdf is $$ F(x; n, p) = I_p(n,\lfloor x \rfloor + 1) $$